-The head node, perseus, should be used for interactive work only, such as compiling programs, and submitting jobs as described below.
+The head node, della, should be used for interactive work only, such as compiling programs, and submitting jobs as described below.
 No jobs should be run on the head node, other than brief tests that last no more than a few minutes.
 Where practical, we ask that you entirely fill the nodes so that CPU core fragmentation is minimized.
-For this cluster, perseus, that means multiples of 28 cores.

 Access from the campus wireless network is restricted.

-Jobs will be assigned a quality of service (QOS) according to the length of time specified for their job:
+Jobs will be assigned a quality of service (QOS) according to the length of time specified for the job:

 |QOS||Time Limit||Jobs per user||Cores per User||Cores Available|